RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.4_ml_twilio.md

 # Integrate with Twilio

 To complete the new user experience, we need to integrate the `NLP Prediction Service` with [Twilio][1].
 Twilio provides the communciations API so that our users can text a phone number and receive a reply from our service.
+In this lab, you will setup an account on Twilio and configure a webhook to `NLP Prediction Service` running on OpenShift Serverless.

 ## Setup